Bank Limits for Probate

 You'll need to add up the total amount held in the deceased's accounts for each bank.
 If the total held by each bank or building society falls below their threshold, then you usually won't need a Grant of Probate for the money to be released.
 If it falls above the threshold, then you probably will need to apply for Probate.

 Each financial institution also has different rules on whether the threshold is confined to the amount held in the account though, or if this relates to the overall value of the Estate (meaning everything the deceased person owned).
 So some banks and financial institutions might say that Probate is required if there is £30,000 being held in an account, whereas others might say that Probate is needed if the entire Estate is worth £30,000.

 The term Probate refers to a legal document which gives the Executor or Administrator authority to deal with the deceased person's assets.
 This document is called a Grant of Probate if there is a Will or a Grant of Letters of Administration if there isn't.

 This document is important because, as you can imagine, banks can't allow just anyone to withdraw money from a deceased person's account.
 But if you've got a Grant of Probate, for example, it confirms that you have the legal authority to do so.

 Ultimately, it is at the discretion of the bank or building society to decide whether Probate is needed.
 These institutions have authority to request a Grant of Probate before releasing funds, even if the value falls below their stated threshold.

-The threshold for each bank and building society is different, so we've put together a list of Probate limits for the main banks and building societies in England and Wales.
+The threshold for Probate can range from £5,000 to £50,000, depending on which banks and financial institutions are holding the deceased person's assets.
+The probate threshold for each bank and building society is different, so we've put together a list of Probate limits for the main banks and building societies in England and Wales.